plating, anodizing, & finishing Q&As since 1989

 I have several questions below:

-1. How could sodium carbonate (washing soda) [affil. link to info/product on Amazon] form in sodium hypochlorite
+1. How could sodium carbonate / washing soda [affil link] form in sodium hypochlorite

-2. Could sodium carbonate stabilized the sodium hypochlorite solution?
-If it could, how it works? and how much the sodium carbonate concentration allowed?
+2. Could sodium carbonate stabilize the sodium hypochlorite solution?
+If it could, how does it work and how much sodium carbonate concentration is allowed?